filecoin-project/devgrants/open-grant-proposals/open-proposal-gateway.md

 Maintenance provided by the team will include the following:
 1. On-demand bug fixing;
 1. Upgrades during changes of Filecoin blockchain p2p protocol;
-1. Upgrades during changes of bloXroute BDN p2p protocol;
+1. Upgrades during changes of BDN protocol;
 1. Documentation updates as software evolves.

 # Team